rootstrap/blog/content/Experimenting with Airflow to process S3 files - Mikaela Pisani.md

 - A **Database**: This contains DAG's (workflows) status and task instances.
 - Airflow **Web Server**: A web interface to query the database status, and monitor and execute DAGs.
 - Airflow **Scheduler**: This sends tasks to the queues and updates information in the database.
-- A **message broker**: put into the queue the task's commands to be run.
+- **Message broker**: Inserts the task's commands to be run into the queue.
 - Airflow **Celery workers**: retrieve the commands from the queue, execute them and update the database.

 ![Airflow Architecture with Celery Executor](https://miro.medium.com/max/2000/1*avBjYUY6ZtfEyTkk7FI8JQ.png)